Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/base_claude_SDK/structured_output_claude_zai.md

 <Steps>
   <Step title="Define your JSON schema">
-    Create a JSON schema that describes the structure you want Claude to follow.
+    Create a JSON schema that describes the structure you want MiniMax-M2 to follow.
 The schema uses standard JSON Schema format with some limitations (see [JSON Schema limitations](#json-schema-limitations)).
   </Step>
   <Step title="Add the output_format parameter">
     Include the `output_format` parameter in your API request with `type: "json_schema"` and your schema definition.